BetsolLLC/Todo-Frontend-ReactJS/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser if it does not automatically open on the 'npm start' command.

-Please start the  chrome session by using this command in Command prompt.
+Note: Please start the  chrome session by using this command in Command prompt.

 "C:\Program Files\Google\Chrome\Application\chrome.exe" --disable-web-security  --user-data-dir="C:\tmpChromeSession"

 Then, navigate to url - http://localhost:3000 to open the APP.

-## Notes

 ## React JS Introduction
 ### Components